sj-wilkinson/SALVAGE/README.md

 ## Acknowledgements ##

-If you use SALVAGE data products or code, please cite Wilkinson et al. (2025, submitted to MNRAS).
+If you use SALVAGE data products or code, please cite [Wilkinson et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv251106775W/abstract).

 You may also wish to cite [Leroy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2021ApJS..255...19L/abstract) for use of the PHANGS-ALMA pipeline in the image processing.